trevor-the-developer/TheMarketPlace-MS-Edition/README.md

 Shown as "GATEWAY" in the diagram, this component:
 - Routes client requests to appropriate microservices
 - Implements the patterns described in section 2.3
-- Built using YARP or Ocelot as specified in the documentation
+- Built using YARP or Ocelot as specified in the [documentation[(https://github.com/trevor-the-developer/TheMarketPlace-MS-Edition/blob/main/docs/design/technical-design_v1.md)
 - Serves as the unified entry point for client applications

 ### Docker Host Environment
-The dotted-line container labeled "Docker Host" encompasses all backend services, reflecting the containerization approach outlined in section 5.1 of the documentation.
+The dotted-line container labeled "Docker Host" encompasses all backend services, reflecting the containerization approach outlined in section 5.1 of the [documentation[(https://github.com/trevor-the-developer/TheMarketPlace-MS-Edition/blob/main/docs/design/technical-design_v1.md).

 ### Microservices Layer (Center Boxes)
 The diagram shows five distinct microservices, each following the architecture described in section 2.5: